jacobvsdanniel/pubmedkb_web/README.md

 ## Introduction

-This is a standalone, lightweight web server wrapped around the data API of *pubmedKB*, a knowledge base created from annotations of PubMed.
+This is a standalone, lightweight web server wrapped around the data access API of *pubmedKB*, a knowledge base created from annotations of PubMed.
 See [pubmedkb_core](https://github.com/jacobvsdanniel/pubmedkb_core) for the core annotators behind the knowledge base.
 Or see our paper:

 *Peng-Hsuan Li, Ting-Fu Chen, Jheng-Ying Yu, Shang-Hung Shih, Chan-Hung Su, Yin-Hung Lin, Huai-Kuang Tsai, Hsueh-Fen Juan, Chien-Yu Chen and Jia-Hsin Huang, **pubmedKB: an interactive web server to explore biomedical entity relations from biomedical literature**, Nucleic Acids Research, 2022, [https://doi.org/10.1093/nar/gkac310](https://doi.org/10.1093/nar/gkac310)*